canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

 In this section, we will:

-1. Revert videos not dropped on playlist.
-If a user drags a video but does not drop it on the playlist, show an animation returning the video to its original place.
+1. Revert videos not dropped on the playlist.
+If a user drags a video, but does not drop it on the playlist, show an animation returning the video to its original place.

 ### What you need to know